decibel-threshold-event-displayer/decibel-threshold-event-displayer/doc/faq.md

 - Tabellen verwenden (Hebling liebt das)
 - Filtering machen, wenn kein Decibel überschreitung statt findet
 - Wenn man Ideen hat aber keine Zeit, in Conclusion als "future work" festhalten

+## How should we implement the Audio/DB filter as DB are not absolute values?